Learning to harness my secret superpower during the most difficult year of my life.

 As one of my clients said the other day, “Learning to breathe right was one of the hardest but most rewarding things I have ever done” – and she is an ex-Olympic athlete!

 Put simply, breathing is one of the best ways to quickly change your stress response and bring the body back to calm.
 And the whole idea behind breathing well is that you know what to do BEFORE things get crazy.
-For more information on breathing retraining, try the first 5 days of my breathing course for free.

 I had always underestimated the therapeutic benefits of writing.
 Journaling in whatever form you choose is a great way to work through times of turmoil or to make sense of thoughts that seem to swirl endlessly around in your head.
 More often these days, I recommend my clients try writing as I have experienced the benefits myself.